jupyter/nbformat/docs/format_description.rst

 Cell attachments
 ----------------
-A cell can have a number of attachments, typically inline images that can be referenced in the markdown content of a cell.
+Markdown and raw cells can have a number of attachments, typically inline images that can be referenced in the markdown content of a cell.
 The attachment dictionary of a cell contains a set of mime-bundles (see :ref:`display_data`) keyed by filename that represents the files attached to the cell.